btlines/fluent/README.md

 )
 ```

-In this case it's not possible to transform the `External.Post` into an `Internal.Post` because Fluent can't figure out how the extract the tags from the post and how to convert the `timestamp` of type `Long` into a `timestamp` of type `Instant`.
+In this case it's not possible to transform the `External.Post` into an `Internal.Post` because Fluent can't figure out how to extract the tags from the post and how to convert the `timestamp` of type `Long` into a `timestamp` of type `Instant`.

 We can define 2 implicit functions to perform these transformations: